Call us on

 Immigration Specialist Practitioner of the year award at the Foreign Direct Investment Awards 2017.

-Contributed the chapter 'Dealing with business visitors and employer sanctions' in the JCWI Guide to the Points-Based System.
+Contributed the chapter 'Non-PBS work/study routes and employer sanctions' in the JCWI Guide to the Points-Based System.

 Co-Author 'The Movement of Natural Persons and the GATS: A UK Perspective and European Dilemmas' - European Foreign Affairs Review.